ajrcarey/pdfium-render/README.md

 (either by creating them from scratch, or by importing them from other documents), add new text objects to those pages, and output the newly created document to a file.

-The initial editing focus has been on providing full creation and editing support for text objects.
+The initial editing focus has been on providing creation and editing support for text objects.
 Later 0.7.x releases will add similar support for creating and editing images, paths, and the other types of page objects supported by Pdfium.